weatherspud/dice-notation/README.md

 These functions return `RV` values:

     dice_notation_rv():     returns RV for dice notation.

     dedupe_rv():            makes sure each integer appears at most once in the list.
                             If an integer appears multiple times, the probabilities are summed in the return value.

-    sum_rv():           returns RV obtained by summing two RVs
+    sum_rv():               returns RV obtained by summing two RVs.

+    multiply_scalar_rv():   returns RV obtained by applying scalar multiplication to RV.

     die_rv():               returns RV for rolling N dice with M faces.

     keep_high_rv():         returns RV for rolling N dice with M faces, keeping highest K.

-    sum_mrv_rv():
+    sum_mrv_rv():           returns RV obtained by summming RVs in a MRV.

 A multivariate random variable type is needed for storing multiple dice rolls, such as are used to generate attributes.
 The following